How much does the Netherlands pay into the EU budget and how much does it receive?

 The figure shows the differences between the two definitions

-At €3.0 billion, customs duties accounted for more than a third of Dutch remittances to the EU (source: Central Government Annual Financial Report, §3.4.1).
+At €3.0 billion, customs duties accounted for more than a third of Dutch contributions to the EU (source: Central Government Annual Financial Report, §3.4.1).

 In fact, the Netherlands is a net contributor under both definitions, but the size of the net contribution differs considerably depending on the definition.
 In 2012, and again in 2020, the Netherlands Court of Audit showed how the calculations based on the two definitions panned out for the Netherlands (and the other EU member states).
 For further information, see section 2.2 of the EU trend report 2012 and Focus on the Netherlands’ net payment positon.
-This report includes the financial data until 2019.
-For the data of the year 2020 and 2021 click this link.
+The latter report includes the financial data to the end of 2019.
+For data on 2020 and 2021, click this link.